Properties of the Intrinsic Flat Distance: Introduction

-In the next few subsections we prove the continuity of the sliced filling volumes [Theorem~\ref{SF-cont}], the interval filling volumes [Theorem~\ref{IFV-cont}] and the sliced interval filling volumes [Theorem~\ref{SIF-cont}].
-These theorems are built upon the fact that Wenger and the author had shown the continuity of the filling volume in \cite{SorWen1} (reproven here in more detail as Theorem~\ref{fillvol-cont}).
-We first prove that spheres converge as well as slices of spheres and then obtain strong enough estimates on the fillings of the slices of the spheres to prove our theorems.

-We apply the sliced filling volumes to prevent the disappearance of Cauchy sequences of points [Theorem~\ref{SF_k-in-set}].
-This leads to a Bolzano-Weierstrass Theorem (not yet texed) and a few Arzela-Ascoli Theorems (the first of which has been texed as Theorem~\ref{Flat-Arz-Asc}).
-We also improve the compactness theorems mentioned earlier stating that the Gromov-Hausdorff and Intrinsic Flat limit spaces agree and are thus countable$\mathcal{H}^m$ rectifiable spaces.
-We have a (integral) sliced filling compactness theorem [Theorem~\ref{SF_k-compactness-2}] and a tetrahedral compactness theorem [Theorem~\ref{tetra-compactness-2}].
-This whole section could also be redone with theorems corresponding to interval fillings and sliced interval fillings (although this has not yet been texed).

-One may recall Wenger's Compactness Theorem: if a sequence of $M_i$ has a uniform upper bound of diameter, volume and boundary volume, then a subsequence converges in the intrinsic flat sense to an integral current space possibly the zero space \cite{Wenger-compactness}.
-One contrast between Wenger's Compactness Theorem and these new compactness theorems, is that our limit spaces are never the zero space and so naturally are subjected to far stronger hypotheses.
-It should be noted that Wenger's Compactness Theorem is never applied to prove anything in this paper.
-Thus, those who might wish to find a new proof for his theorem, could use material found here.
-Naturally any proof of his compactness theorem would have to allow for sequences with disappearing points.

-This paper is still in progress.
-In addition to inserting the promised Bolzano-Weierstrass Theorem and additional Arzela-Ascoli Theorems, there will be sections on the consequences of continuity and additional slicing convergence theorems.
-As the author is working with other mathematicians on applications of the intrinsic flat convergence to questions arising in General Relativity, new properties may also be seen to be necessary and they will be proven here.
-The goal is to include all theorems which require a deep understanding of the work of Ambrosio-Kirchheim in this single paper so that they may be verified and refereed by experts in that area.
-Then the applications to General Relativity can be explored without requiring everyone to master geometric measure theory.
-Every theorem stated in this preprint has been proven in detail and the proofs are provided here.
+We prove continuity of the Sliced Filling Volumes with respect to intrinsic flat convergence in Theorem~\ref{SF-cont}.
+We prove continuity of the Interval Filling Volumes and Sliced Interval Filling Volumes in Theorems~\ref{IFV-cont} and~\ref{SIF-cont}.
+The first author proved semicontinuity of eigenvalues under volume preserving intrinsic flat convergence in \cite{Portegies-evalues}.
+Here we do not make any assumptions on the preservation of volume in the limit.

+We then use the notion of the sliced filling volume to explore when a point does not disappear under intrinsic flat convergence [Theorems~\ref{SF_k-in-set}, ~\ref{B-W-fillvol} and~\ref{B-W}].
+Note that the disappearance of points was also studied in prior work of the second author \cite{Sormani-AA}.
+However, in that paper, one could not determine if a sequence of points converged to a limit point that was only in the metric completion of the limit space.
+Here we are able to determine if the limit of the points lies in the intrinsic flat limit itself.
+Theorems~\ref{B-W-fillvol} and~\ref{B-W} are Bolzano-Weierstrass type theorems, producing converging subsequences of points.

+This paper culminates with two compactness theorems: the Sliced Filling Compactness Theorem [Theorem~\ref{SF_k-compactness-2}] and the Tetrahedral Compactness Theorem [Theorem~\ref{tetra-compactness-2}].
+We state the three dimensional version of the Tetrahedral Compactness Theorem here (including the three dimensional Tetrahedral Property within the statement):